textileio/community/docs/concepts/cafes.md

 ### Cafe functions

 _Status Exploring.
-We are looking into the concept of offering serverless function support directly inside a cafe.
-Examples of serverless function uses include: publishing a webhook, updating an RSS feed, or triggering a push notification._
+We are looking into the concept of offering server-less function support directly inside a cafe.
+Examples of server-less function uses include: Publishing a web-hook, updating an RSS feed, or triggering a push notification._

 ## Deploying

-Cafes are easy to deploy & manage (single executable, Docker).
+Cafes are easy to deploy and manage (single executable, Docker).
 Start [here](/install/the-daemon/#run-a-cafe-peer) to run your own.

 <br>